 Olympus OM-D E-M10 Mark III Snap Verdict

-The Olympus OM-D E-M10 Mark III is a high quality compact system or mirrorless camera with an extensive feature set that includes a good viewfinder, a tilting touchscreen and shooting modes that are designed to suit novice and experienced photographers.
+The Olympus OM-D E-M10 Mark III is a high-quality compact system or mirrorless camera with an extensive feature set that includes a good viewfinder, a tilting touchscreen and shooting modes that are designed to suit novice and experienced photographers.

-We haven’t been able to examine the raw files yet but the jpegs look good throughout the sensitivity range with pleasant colours, nice exposure and noise that is controlled well.
+The images look good throughout the sensitivity range with pleasant colours, nice exposure and noise that is controlled well.
 Read on to find out how the E-M10 III performed in our tests, or watch our Olympus OM-D E-M10 Mark III review video above.

 - Small body with Four Thirds sensor